Discovered Ancient Japanese Underwater Pyramid: Yonaguni Monument

 underwater pyramids in japan

-Kimura suggests that the underwater caves surrounding the ruins contain stalactites with dates that align with the city’s submersion.
-These stalactites could provide valuable clues about the age of the structures.
-Furthermore, structures like the ruins on the nearby coast have yielded charcoal dated to approximately 1,600 years ago.
-It indicates possible ancient human activity.
+Kimura suggests that the underwater caves surrounding the Yonaguni Monument contain stalactites with dates that align with the city’s submersion.
+These stalactites could provide valuable clues about the age of the Japanese underwater pyramid.
+Furthermore, structures like the ruins on the nearby coast have yielded charcoal dated to approximately 1,600 years ago, indicating possible ancient human activity.

 One fascinating aspect is the potential link between the structures and the last Ice Age.
-During this period, sea levels were lower than today, connecting Yonaguni to neighbouring regions.
-If any part of the monument was constructed or modified, it would have likely occurred during this time.
+During this period, sea levels were lower than today, connecting Yonaguni to neighboring regions.
+If any part of the Yonaguni Monument or the Japanese underwater pyramid was constructed or modified, it would have likely occurred during this time.

 japanese pyramid underwater